kryptokrona/kryptokrona-docs/01-getting-started-mac.md

-# TurtleCoin Mac Guide :apple: :turtle:
+# Getting Started Mac Guide :apple: :turtle:

 This guide is for Mac users who want to get started with the TurtleCoin blockchain and wallet along with the xmr-stak miner.
 Suggestions for improving